Bruce Carter (businessman): Career

 Carter became a Trustee of the Adelaide Festival Theatre Trust, appointed by the State government, in January 2022.
 He was formerly a trustee in the 1990s.

+Carter was appointed an Officer of the Order of Australia in the 2024 Australia Day Honours for "distinguished service to business, to charitable organisations, and to the community".

 Personal life

 Carter is an old scholar of Pembroke School, Adelaide and graduated in 1975.
 He has 4 adult children Carter's wife died in 2013.
 Carter remarried in November 2022.